ReCoded-Org/curriculum-backend-readings/module8-typescript/r1.3-typescript-compiler/README.md

 }
 ```

 For example, you might see the `target` property is set by default to `"es5"`.
 This results in `var` being used in the output JS files.
-You may change this to `"es6"` to enable use of `let` and `const` and other ES6 syntax.
+You may change this to `"es6"` to enable use of `let` and `const` and other ES6 syntax features.

 You can configure the `outDir` and `rootDir` properties and provide paths to your desired output directory and input directory.
-So then you could have a `src` directory and `dist` directory in your project structure to separate source code and production code.
+So then you could have a `src` directory and a `dist` directory in your project structure to separate source code and production code.

 ## Conclusion

-You can read up more about the `tsconfig.json` file [here](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) but it is really not that complicated.
+You can read more about the `tsconfig.json` file [here](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) but it is really not that complicated.
 This lesson intends to give you an idea about how the TypeScript compiler works and you can possibly visualize a little bit of what is happening under the hood.
-You can also find many online TypeScript IDEs, playgrounds and compilers that let you try out TS code and view the compiled JS output, [here](https://www.codingrooms.com/compiler/typescript) is one.
+You can also find many online TypeScript IDEs, playgrounds, and compilers that let you try out TS code and view the compiled JS output, [here](https://www.codingrooms.com/compiler/typescript) is one.
 We will now move into looking at TypeScript in practice with Node and Express.

 ---